bertronika/copris/README.md

 notify you about it and continue execution.

-# Installation
+# Building and installation

-COPRIS requires, apart from a standard C library, two additional
+COPRIS requires, apart from a standard C library, three additional
 libraries:

+- pkg-config or pkgconf for the compilation process
 - uthash ([Repology][1], [upstream][2])
 - inih ([Repology][3], [upstream][4])